kaythinks/kayphpframework/README.md

     To run queues, run :
     composer queue mails
-    NOTE: You are advised to run "php app/Systems/Queues/MailQueueProcessor.php" if you are trying to queue multiple processes as composer times out after some times.
+    NOTE: You are advised to run "php app/Systems/Queues/MailQueueProcessor.php" if you are trying to queue multiple processes as composer times out after some time.

 # SUPPORTS
 <span>